How is the WooCommerce customer data stored in the database

 WooCommerce search database tool

-You could even combine this search with other filters, for example, with the last order date filter:
+You could even combine this search with other filters, for example, with the placed an order filter:

 To learn more about all the available WooCommerce fields and filters, head over to our WooCommerce module page.